Narrowsburg, New York

 In September 1994, the EPA decided on a cleanup plan which is explained in a document called a Record of Decision (ROD).
 The ROD called for drum removal, capping of the landfill, and ground water extraction and treatment.
 The cleanup, including capping the site and the removal of over 5,000 drums, three tractor trailer loads of hazardous sludge, and 50 dump trucks of contaminated soil, was completed in October of 1998.
 In 2001 and 2004, studies of downgradient ground water and soil beneath the site were conducted.
 Based on the results of studies, the ground water extraction and treatment system required by the 1994 ROD was reassessed and new cleanup options were evaluated for addressing the contaminated ground water and newly discovered sources of contamination.

-In August 2010, the EPA released a Proposed Plan that discussed the EPA’s preferred methods to address the contaminated ground water and sources of contamination at the site.
-On October 5, 2010, a ROD was signed that selected the cleanup plan described in the Proposed Plan.
+On October 5, 2010, a ROD was signed that selected a cleanup plan to address the contaminated ground water and sources of contamination at the site.
 Under the plan, a series of technologies will be used to address the sources of contamination beneath the former drum-disposal areas.
-One of the technologies to be used is “air-sparging,” which involves injecting air directly into the contaminated liquid waste and surrounding ground water.
+One of the technologies to be used is “air-sparging,” which involves injecting air directly into the contaminated source zone and surrounding ground water.
 As the air bubbles rise, the volatilized contaminants are removed by physical contact with the air, and are carried up into the soil where they are collected using a vapor extraction system.
-Construction of these technologies began in October 2012 and is expected to be complete by the end of 2013.
+Construction of these technologies began in October 2012 and was completed by the end of 2013.
+It is anticipated that these components of the remedy will need to be run for seven years.

 Under Superfund, the EPA conducts reviews every five years at cleanup sites to evaluate if they continue to protect human health and the environment.
 The EPA issued Five-Year Review reports for the Cortese Landfill in August 2001, August 2006, and July 2011.
 The July 2011 report determined that implemented actions at the site protect human health and the environment because a storm-water diversion trench has been constructed to reduce infiltration into the landfill and the cap has been constructed which reduces contaminant migration to ground water and prevents direct contact with contaminants.